cfengine/documentation/reference/promise-types/processes.markdown

 #### status

+**Description**: Regular expression matching the status field of a process

+For instance, characters in the set `NRSsl+..`.
+Windows processes do not have status fields.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Regular expression matching the status field of a process

 **Example**: